Your one-stop-shop for the most commonly asked questions and key volunteer resources.

 We understand that COVID-19 has had a significant impact on Girl Scouts' ability to gather in public spaces.
 GSEMA’s Meeting Place Policy, as detailed in Volunteer Policies and Procedures, allows exceptions for Girl Scouts to meet on private property on a limited basis.
 Review and complete the online application to request permission for Girl Scouts to meet outdoors and indoors, provided the space can reasonably accommodate the number of members meeting while following current local, state, and federal COVID-19 guidelines, on private property on a limited basis.

-Use of backyard equipment (pools, outdoor cooking, play structures, or other equipment) requires additional council approval to ensure that Safety Activity Checkpoints are met.
+Use of backyard equipment (outdoor cooking, play structures, or other equipment) requires a GSEMA approved first aider and additional council approval is required for swimming pools and other high-risk activities to ensure that Safety Activity Checkpoints are met.
 Please see our safety page for details.
-(Note: use of outdoor trampolines is not permitted, as defined on page 14 of the Safety
+(Note: use of outdoor trampolines is not permitted, as defined on page 14 of the Safety Activity Checkpoints.)

 Need more resources?
 Use the Troop Leader Blueprint to help keep your troop going strong with specially adapted badges, Journeys, and activities for virtual and safe in-person meetings, as well as current COVID-19 guidelines and resources.
 We’re here to support you as you help your troop thrive!